Ada-Developers-Academy/daily-curriculum/week4/friday/sinatra-practice.md

 - Try to create a route and erb page called "/cute_pictures_of_animals".
 - Try to implement some HTML Images of cute animals on the `cute_pictures_of_animals` page.
 - Using the sinatra [README](http://www.sinatrarb.com/intro.html#Templates%20with%20%3Ccode%3Eyield%3C/code%3E%20and%20nested%20layouts) try to implement a layout file (described under the `Templates with yield and nested layouts` section).
+The layout file will be used as a common parent HTML file for all of your individual pages.